China says WHO chief against virus-related evacuations, as countries plan pull-outs

 “Tedros said the WHO does not advocate for countries to evacuate their citizens from China, adding there was no need to overreact,” the foreign ministry said in a statement.
 “He said the WHO is confident in China’s ability to prevent and control the epidemic.”

-The WHO chief, who also met President Xi Jinping, was not available for comment.
+The WHO chief was not available for comment.
 A WHO panel of 16 independent experts twice last week declined to declare an international emergency over the outbreak.

 The flu-like virus has spread overseas, with Sri Lanka and Germany the latest countries to be hit, but none of the 106 deaths has been outside China and all but six have been in the central city of Wuhan, where the virus emerged last month.